MileHacker Logo

 Car Rental

-• Requirements: Renting a car is possible but generally not recommended for international visitors due to the need for a Chinese driving license.
+• Requirements: Renting a car is possible but generally not recommended for travelers from other countries due to the need for someone From china driving license.
 An International Driving Permit is not recognized.

 • Driving Complexity: You need to obtain a temporary Chinese driving permit or a local Chinese driving license to drive.